-Roxane Gay’s latest book, a collection of short fiction called Difficult Women.
+Roxane Gay’s latest book is Difficult Women, a collection of short stories.
 The pages of the book are populated with resilient, perverse, bold, provocative, hilarious and heroic female characters.

 It’s some of these very same qualities that have propelled Gay herself to feminist stardom.
 As a writer, and as a distinctly 21st-century voice in American feminism, Gay embraces complexity and contradiction and packs a powerful rhetorical punch whether she’s writing for Twitter, Tumblr, the New York Times, novels or comic books.

 The academic, essayist and novelist rose to prominence in 2015 with the book Bad Feminist – part manifesto, part memoir, part cultural critique – and today has more than 190,000 Twitter followers, tuning in to her thoughts on everything from The Bachelor to American higher education policy.
 Most recently, she’s been working on an upcoming memoir, Hunger, and co-authoring a Marvel comic, Black Panther: World of Wakanda, with Yona Harvey and Ta-Nehisi Coates.

 At the Northcote Town Hall, hear the singular Roxane Gay talk politics, popular culture and feminist futures with Santilla Chingaipe.

 Roxane Gay is the author of the novel An Untamed State, Bad Feminist: Essays and the story collection Ayiti.
 Her work has also appeared in Glamour, Best American Short Stories, and the New York Times Book Review.
 She is the co-editor of PANK.

 Zambian-born Santilla Chingaipe is an award winning journalist and documentary filmmaker.
 She spent seven years working for SBS World News, which saw her reporting from Kenya, South Sudan, Tanzania and Zambia and interviewing some of Africa’s most prominent leaders.